 Because of the positive family impact, area attorneys and mediators have been anticipating the final date of the new Family Law Act for almost a year.
 Finally, it was on November 24, 2011, that it was introduced as legislation.
 The legislation will come into full effect March 18, 2013.

 The Legal Services Society continues to provide running commentary on just how significant the changes will be, including:

 Parents, step-parents and guardians are all responsible for supporting the children, an order or agreement may make the child support payor’s estate continue to pay after the payor dies.

 Under the new act, the court may set aside agreements or replace them with court orders, but cannot change them.
-Under the new act, the courts can also refer people to out-of-court dispute resolution services such as counselling, mediation, and arbitration, or appoint a parenting coordinator to help parents implement a parenting plan described in a final order or agreement.
+The courts can also refer people to out-of-court dispute resolution services such as counselling, mediation, and arbitration, or appoint a parenting coordinator.
+The ultimate goal is to help parents implement a parenting plan described in a final order or agreement.